lzumeta/injurytools/README.md

 ## How to contribute

-If you have problems with the package, find bugs or have suggestions for improvements, please feel free to open a [GitHub issue](https://github.com/lzumeta/injurytools/issues) or touch us directly via email.
-Also if you want to give us your feedback.
+If you have problems with the package, find any bugs, or have suggestions for improvements, please feel free to open a [GitHub issue](https://github.com/lzumeta/injurytools/issues) or touch us directly via email.
+We also welcome your feedback.

 <!-- ## References -->